 2013 Nohra Haime Gallery, “Sculpture,” New York 2010 Nohra Haime Gallery, Art Chicago, Chicago, IL Nohra Haime Gallery, “Metamorphosis,” New York

-Lika Mutal is a Dutch sculptor known forher dynamic stone pieces.
+Lika Mutal (1939-2016) was a Dutch sculptor known forher dynamic stone pieces.
 Mutal moved to Peru in 1968, where she became inspired by the unique stones and ancient Incan history.
 Through the long, meticulous process of sculpting and hand polishing, she reveals what is inside each stone she uses.
-She carefully decides which parts are left raw and textured, and which are opened to reveal the sparkling effects of certain minerals or the changing colors of particular materials.
+She carefully decided which parts were left raw and textured, and which were opened to reveal the sparkling effects of certain minerals or the changing colors of particular materials.

 Mutal’s process of creating a sculpture begins with finding the material.
 In her wanders around the Peruvian mountains, shores or deserts, the artist finds what she calls “humble stones of the road,” that are at once beautiful and significant.
 She uses these stones to create both her monumental sculptures and her smaller, more intimate pieces.
 The treatment she gives to the materials expands the organic qualities that they have, almost to the point of becoming alive, turning and adjusting through cracks made in them, interrelating and synchronizing between each other.